 If you intend to keep the car less than 10 years it’s often worth looking at a personal loan, because you usually won’t have to pay a deposit and there are usually no restrictions on how you use your vehicle (as in, you don’t have set specific mileage, etc).
 But, which loan though?
 Well, that’s where it gets complicated.

-At the moment interest rates are at all-time lows, but that doesn’t mean a car loan from a bank or finance company will be cheap.
+At the moment, interest rates are on hold after a rise, so a car loan from a bank or finance company is not its cheapest.
 As an example, an average car loan for the full price of a new car can range from around 5 to 15 per cent per annum.
 And that’s another point to watch – ask what the APR is (annual percentage rate) because that’s the amount of interest you will pay on the loan each year.
 Some companies misleadingly quote x-amount interest but they may be referring only to an equivalent monthly rate.

 There may also be additional fees involved in a car loan, including monthly account keeping fees, for example, so always make sure you know what all the costs are, and what you’ll be paying in total.